RESOURCES

 Jesus is the eternal Son of God, but He also became fully human.
 He was born as a baby, grew up, got hungry, tired, and even wept.
 He knows what it feels like to live in this world.

 At the same time, Jesus is truly God.
-The Bible says He is “the exact image of God” and “Immanuel — God with us” (Hebrews 1:3; Matthew 1:23).
+The Bible says He is “the exact image of God”, and He is “Immanuel — God with us” (Hebrews 1:3; Matthew 1:23).
 Everything Jesus did, healing the sick, calming storms, forgiving sins, showed that He had God’s power and authority.

 Jesus is both fully God and fully man.
 That’s why He is the only one who can bring us back to God.
 Only someone who is truly human could stand in our place.
 Only someone who is truly God could carry the full weight of our sin and defeat it.